skienzmatishun/rippreport/content/p/economic-development-baldwin-county-style/index.md

   recency_score: 4.7391373121897375
   category_score: 0
   rank: 10
+summary: County leaders blew tens of millions of taxpayer dollars on a failed land scheme that lines the pockets of local political insiders.
+Leaked financial records reveal how public officials quietly funneled school tax dollars straight into their pet projects.
+How much longer will citizens tolerate this massive waste of money under the guise of economic progress?
 ---
 In 2012 the Baldwin County Commission convinced itself that Baldwin County needed to spend 32 Million dollars on 2300 usable acres called the Mega site.